 Ri,y=c=1COc,y1-Oc,yc=1CEc,i,y-Oc,y2  7

 where Ec,i,y is the estimated proportion for category-c (which can be age or any other arbitrary category across which proportions are computed) for iteration-i in year-y and Oc,y is the observed proportion.
-We note, that for the realized sample size of CAAL, there would be an additional subscript introduced in equation (7) for length bin, where category-c would be age, thus providing a realized sample size for each length bin within a given year’s CAAL data.
+We note, that for the realized sample size of CAAL, there would be an additional subscript introduced in equation (7) for length bin-l (e.g., Oc,l,y), where category-c would be age, thus providing a realized sample size for each length bin within a given year’s CAAL data.
 Here, the underlying age composition and CAAL derived from the historical bottom trawl surveys with the full and unsampled data was treated as the observed proportions in equation (7).
 For each iteration-i of the bootstrap-simulation we computed an estimated proportion (Ec,i,y) that was then compared to the observed age composition (Oc,y) to determine the realized sample size (Ri,y) of the resampled age composition or CAAL.
 Thus, across each iteration of the bootstrap-simulation we computed a realized sample size that indicated the amount of uncertainty in the resampled age composition or CAAL.

 To summarize realized sample size across iterations we used the harmonic mean.
-This has been shown to reduce bias in recovering the true sample size in simulations for a multinomial distribution and has also been recommended to determine the ISS that is used in stock assessment models to fit compositional data (Stewart and Hamel 2014).
-Thus, for the expanded age composition data we present the annual ISS that was computed from the harmonic mean of the annual iterated realized sample sizes.
+This has been shown to reduce bias in recovering the true sample size in simulations for a multinomial distribution and has also been recommended for determining the ISS that is used in stock assessment models to fit compositional data (Stewart and Hamel 2014).
+Thus, for the expanded age composition data we present the annual ISS computed from the harmonic mean of the annual iterated realized sample sizes.
 For CAAL the ISS for each length bin within the annual CAAL data was computed as the harmonic mean of the bin-specific realized sample size across the iterations.
 Then, to summarize the effect of additional uncertainty, we compute the mean of the ISS across the length bins (rather than show the ISS for each year and length bin).
 While we present the results of the annual ISS for each stock evaluated when incorporating ageing error, growth variability, or both, we also compute the proportion of ‘base’ ISS in order to present the relative decrease in ISS when incorporating these sources of additional uncertainty.
 The ‘relative ISS’ is computed by dividing the ISS as determined after incorporating ageing error, growth variability, or both, by the base ISS without these sources of uncertainty.

 2.5 Bootstrap-simulation scenarios and treatments